-Hyungtae Kim is currently a junior at the University of Pennsylvania, studying History as well as a submatriculated master’s degree candidate at Penn Law.
+Hyungtae Kim graduated from the University of Pennsylvania after studying History as well as a submatriculated master’s degree candidate at Penn Law.
 On campus, Hyungtae pursues a variety of interests ranging from singing with the Penn Glee Club to facilitating discourse with Sangam, an API-centric sociopolitical discussion group.
 Research remains a pillar of his academic experience as well; he is passionate about creating both political and historical knowledge in his capacity as a research assistant at the Wharton Public Policy Initiative and the Penn & Slavery Project.
 As a lover of ideas and learning, Hyungtae hopes to use these experiences to pursue a JD-PhD in History and contribute to a rich tradition of race scholarship at the intersection of constitutional, immigration, and labor law narratives.

 In his downtime, Hyungtae is a long distance runner, a regular practitioner of meditation, and an avid listener of comedy podcasts about food.
 You would be hard pressed to have a conversation with him that somehow evades a tangent about his ideas of the next best "eat."

 - Student Researchers

 - 2019 Symposium